foundling/tutorials/README.md

-A repository of tutorials in node/javascript, Python and Linux.
+A repository of Javascript, Python and Linux tutorials.